ano48949474/FAccT/README.md

 # Topological Fairness in Graphs: Exploring Structural Bias and Its Impact on Link Prediction

-This anonymized repository provides Python code to reproduce experiments from the paper _"Topological Fairness in Graphs: Exploring Structural Bias and Its Impact on Link Prediction"_, submited to The 2025 ACM Conference of Fairness, Accountability, and Transparency (FaccR' 25).
+This anonymized repository provides Python code to reproduce experiments from the paper _"Topological Fairness in Graphs: Exploring Structural Bias and Its Impact on Link Prediction"_, submited to The 2025 ACM Conference of Fairness, Accountability, and Transparency (FaccT' 25).

 ## Abstract